 3.9.4.1.2.5 OBX Segments – Pulse Generator and Lead Observation Results

 Discrete OBX segments for individual observations will be encoded into separate OBX segments as individual observations or measurements.
-These OBX segments will be preceded by an appropriate OBR segment (see 3.9.4.1.2.4) to set the context for observations dealing with the implantable devices or leads.
+These OBX segments will be preceded by an appropriate OBR segment (see Section 3.9.4.1.2.4) to set the context for observations dealing with the implantable devices or leads.

 Table 3.9.4.1.2.5-1: OBX Segment